lockss/lockss-rtd-manual/docs/installing/git-apt.rst

-Use these Apt commands to install Git:
+To install Git, use these Apt commands:

 .. code-block:: shell